Tubsamon/CRM-Workshop/Homework 05 - Customer Lifetime Value Dashboard/README.md

-# Homework 05 : Customer Lifetime Value Dashboard
+# Customer Lifetime Value Dashboard

 1. In this session, i use Microsoft Power BI to create customer lifetime value dashboard from a supermarket Dataset.
 2. Procedure